DomFord/domford.me/content/publication/ford-giantness-excess-dark-2020/index.md

   depictions of excess within the games.
 I find that elements such as the camera and the game's interface, along with the player-character are all affected by giantness, with giants seeming to exist in excess of the games' established frames.
-publication: "*Proceedings of the International Conference on the Foundations of Digital\
+publication: "Proceedings of the International Conference on the Foundations of Digital Games (FDG '20)"
-  \ Games (FDG '20)*"
 doi: 10.1145/3402942.3402966
 ---